raikilon/dev-notes/aws/saa-c03/aws.md

 As data ages, high resolution becomes less important.

+### Alarm parameters:
+– Period is the length of time to evaluate the metric or expression to create each individual data point for an alarm.
+It is expressed in seconds.
+If you choose one minute as the period, there is one datapoint every minute.
+– Evaluation Period is the number of the most recent periods, or data points, to evaluate when determining alarm state.
+– Datapoints to Alarm is the number of data points within the evaluation period that must be breaching to cause the alarm to go to the ALARM state.
+The breaching data points do not have to be consecutive, they just must all be within the last number of data points equal to Evaluation Period.

 ### CloudWatch Logs

 A public service that can be accessed from both VPC and on-premises environments.